kryptokrona/kryptokrona-docs/guides/mining/XMR-Stak-Guide.md

 Enter `0`, if you are like most people, and do not need to remotely check your hashrate.

 If you do need to, then enter a port number.
-Let's take the port number as `0101` and your IP address as `26.24.105.14` as an example.
+Generally it is recommended to use a port number in the range 1025-65535.
+For example purposes, lets say you used 1337 as the port.

-To check the hashrate, enter in the address bar of your web browser, `<26.24.105.14>:<0101>`.
+To check the hashrate, enter in the address bar of your web browser, `127.0.0.1:1337`.
+Change the `1337` if you used a different port.

 It should show a page with your rig's hashrate.
-If you are checking from the same IP address, you can alternatively enter, `localhost:<0101>`

-Make sure to enter your own IP address if you enable this feature.
-You can choose any port you want!
+If you want to check your miners hashrate whilst you are on a different network, you will have to enter your computers IP address, followed by the port, for example, `198.51.100.0:1337`.

+You can find your computers IP by visiting this website whilst on that computer: http://whatsmyip.org/

+You will probably have to open the port you are running the interface on in your router admin panel.
+Instructions on how to do this are out of scope for this document.

 2. ```